 If the limiting factor is the absence of an area on which to establish the new aquatic planting, constructing such an area can help.
-In man-made water bodies, cutting and filling can achieve a stable substrate on which to plant a barrier of aquatic plants.
+In human-made water bodies, cutting and filling can achieve a stable substrate on which to plant a barrier of aquatic plants.
 The water level of the pond, or other impoundment, can be temporality lowered to allow construction of the planting area.
-However, along natural water bodies, construction of a planting area can be more problematic—water levels may not easily manipulated, placing fill in deeper water is more likely to create unstable, slump-prone areas, and a permit may be required (contact you local wildlife office for permit information).
+However, along natural water bodies, construction of a planting area can be more problematic or prohibited —water levels may not easily manipulated, placing fill in deeper water is more likely to create unstable, slump-prone areas, and a permit may be required (contact you local wildlife office for permit information).

 Keep New Plantings in the Ground